-In my quest to completely makeover our main floor bathroom, I added a bunch of storage cabinets to replace a useless tub.
+In my quest to completely makeover our main floor bathroom, one step of many, I added a bunch of storage cabinets to replace a useless tub.
 But not just any cabinets, ones that have a unique look to them.

 Now, before you think I'm ridiculous for going from full bath to powder, know we have other full bathrooms.
 This house used to be a two flat.
 And this is right off the kitchen, we don't need a tub there.
 Awkward.

 We needed more storage, not more tubs.
 The point here is to show how one can expand storage in a room by making custom cabinets.